Earl Strickland

-Earl Strickland (born June 8, 1961) is an American professional pool player who is considered one of the best nine-ball players of all time.
+Earl Strickland (born June 8, 1961), nicknamed "Earl the Pearl," is an American professional pool player who is considered one of the best nine-ball players of all time.
 He has won over 100 championship titles and three world titles.
 In 2006 he was inducted into the Billiard Congress of America's Hall of Fame.
 In 1996, Strickland won the largest cash prize to date winning the PCA $1,000,000 Challenge by being the first player to run 10 consecutive racks in a tournament.

 Career

 Strickland started playing pool at the age of 8.
 After intensive practice, he entered his first professional tournament aged 16.
 Strickland rose to national prominence in 1983 with a victory in Caesars Tahoe Billiard Classic defeating Steve Mizerak in the finals and winning $35,000.
 This was followed in 1984 by winning the McDermott Masters 9-Ball Championship.

 According to sources, Strickland played "like a polished gem."
 He was beginning to be a dominant force on the tournament trail and recognized as a future world champion.
 He had the "skill, endurance, patience, temperament, and tenacity of which champions are made."
 Because of his dominance, Strickland was named The National Billiard News Player of the Year in 1984.
-He won the 1988 PBA World 9-Ball Championship, after a momentous final confrontation with Mike Sigel.
+He won the 1988 PBA World 9-Ball Championship by defeating Mike Sigel.
+He won the WPA World Nine-ball Championship in 1990, 1991 and 2002 where he faced Francisco Bustamante in the final.
+In a race to 17, Strickland trailed 13-15 but won the last four racks to claim a 17–15 victory.

 In 2022, aged 61, Strickland was named as a wild card selection for Team USA in the Mosconi Cup.
-Strickland's attempts to win a record tenth Mosconi Cup crown was unsuccessful though as Team Europe won the contest 117.
+Team USA's attempt to win a record tenth Mosconi Cup crown was unsuccessful as Team Europe defeated them 117.